nutratech/blog/2026/07/matrix-set-reconciliation/+page.md

 ## CS-API integrity

 Client developers are frequently blamed when servers fail to properly send down all required `/sync` data.
-Take `/v3` as a basic example (these issues can also affect `/v5`, but the application of set reconciliation to SSS is both highly speculative and out of scope for this blog post).
+Take `/v3` as a basic example, and let's tally common reports.
+These issues can also affect `/v4` or `/v5` (SSS), but any role of set reconciliation in repairing SSS cache is both more speculative and technically out of scope for this blog post.
+The `/v3` sync contract is more well-studied and stable, and easier to model.

-Some commonly reported UI issues:
+Some commonly reported UI issues from Synapse users:

 1. **Left rooms reappearing** or sticking around;
 2. **State drift**, client resets (old profile photos/names, incorrect member list);
 3. Zombie **read receipts** (similar to left rooms, they keep reappearing).

+The Conduit family often experiences these same glitches.
+In some cases, the glitches may be deterministic: if you view from a second client (Element), you may see precisely the same data issue as your first, (Cinny).

 <!-- markdownlint-disable MD024 -->